111: Moon Zero Two

 They dress their stewardesses like Nazis.

 The National Socialist German Workers’ Party, popularly known as the Nazi Party, was the fascist political party started by Anton Drexler in 1920 and led by Adolf Hitler from 1921 until 1945.
+The Nazis had many of their uniforms made by the company that eventually became high-fashion menswear designer Hugo Boss.

 When did you join the guard? –[German accent.]
 Right after I turned in the Von Trapp family.